miohtama/opsec/source/team/index.rst

-.. _unsafe-file-attachments:
+.. _dangerous-file-attachments:

-Unsafe file attachments
+Dangerous file attachments
 ==============================================================

 **Potentially dangerous file attachments are handled securely?** Yes / No

-File attachments in email and chat are one of the most common attack vectors. is The desktop applications opening likely rigged payloads, like office suite files, PDFs and Flash animations are disabled or the team members do not use them to view the files.
-Instead, the suspicious attachments, especially ones coming outside the security barrier, are opened in a web browser based viewer or similarly sandboxed tool.
+File attachments in email and chat are one of the most common attack vectors.

+The rigged files may include

+* Office files (Microsoft Word, Microsoft Excel, related)

+* Flash animations

+* PDF files

+The dangerous ommunication channels include anything where team members can be freely contacted.
+For example:

+* Email

+* Skype

+* WhatsApp

+The desktop applications and web browser plugins opening this kind of content should be disabled.
+If disabling is not an option then the attachments in email or outside team internal communication tool should be opened securely and never using the productivity applications themselves.
+The secure open methods includes opening the file in a web based viewer, web email preview or otherwise sandboxed tool.
+Furthermore a safe version of desktop productivity suite should be used which is preferably up-to-date open source tool.

 Applies for: Everyone